CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

 In this task, you will implement the retrieval pipeline by extracting relevant product documents from the search index.
 You will configure and execute a script that transforms user queries into search requests, retrieving the most relevant results from the indexed knowledge source.

-1. Select **get_product_documents.py** file, this file contains script to get product documents from the search index.
+1. Select the **get_product_documents.py** file, containing the script to get product documents from the search index.

     ![](../media/af43.png)

-    - This file contains the code to import the required libraries, create a project client, and configure settings
+    - This file contains the code to import the required libraries, create a project client, and configure settings.
-    - Code to add the function to get product documents
+    - Code to add the function to get product documents.
-    - Finally, add code to test the function when you run the script directly
+    - Finally, add code to test the function when you run the script directly.

-1. Expand **assets (1)**, select **intent_mapping.prompty (2)**.
+1. Expand **assets (1)** and select **intent_mapping.prompty (2)**.
 This template instructs how to extract the user's intent from the conversation.

     ![](../media/af44.png)

-    - The **get_product_documents.py** script uses this prompt template to convert the conversation to a search query
+    - The **get_product_documents.py** script uses this prompt template to convert the conversation to a search query.

-1. Now run the below command in the terminal, to test out what documents the search index returns from a query.
+1. Now, run the command below in the terminal to test what documents the search index returns from a query.

     ```bash
     python get_product_documents.py --query "I need a new tent for 4 people, what would you recommend?"